 We spent a day walking in the centro and the Getsemani area.
 It is very picturesque and has a lot of history.

-After just a few days in Cartegena we took a bus north to Santa Marta, a launching point for Tayrona National Park.
-We skipped the town of Baranquilla although I hear that their streets don’t lie (it’s Sharika’s birthplace.
+After just a few days in Cartagena, we took a bus north to Santa Marta, a launching point for Tayrona National Park.
+We skipped the town of Barranquilla although I hear that their streets don’t lie (it’s Sharika’s birthplace.
 Did you know she speaks five languages?).

 As the bus left Cartagena and headed to Santa Marta we passed through endless green fields with cows lazying around, chewing the cud.
 A few of them glanced at us and then continued to gaze into space, pondering the meaning of their existence.